algorandfoundation/fnet-algod-docker/README.md

 ## Overview

-Set of scripts to configure and run a dockerized algod for [fnet](https://fnet.algorand.green/).
+A set of scripts to configure and run a dockerized algod for [fnet](https://fnet.algorand.green/).

 The Fnet network will be reset periodically.
 The scripts support automatically resetting the node to follow along with the new network.